Pastor A. W. Weckeman – December 2013

-In the case of the first soil “wayside” the seed (word), due to a heart problem (Matt.
-13:15), the word was not understood and therefore easily snatched away by the devil.
+In the case of the first soil “way side” the seed (word), due to a heart problem (Matt.
+13:15), the word was not understood and therefore quickly snatched away by the devil.

-Due to the fact that the seed does not take root their faith is superficial, all relies upon circumstance, not genuine…profession without possession; therefore no CONTINUANCE; “dureth for a while: for when tribulation or persecution ariseth because of the word, by and by he is offended.”
-Compare, (1 John 2:19 & James 1:25).
+Because the seed does not take root, their faith is superficial; all rely upon the circumstance, not genuine profession without possession; therefore, no CONTINUANCE; “dureth for a while: for when tribulation or persecution ariseth because of the word, by and by he is offended.”
+Compare (1 John 2:19 & James 1:25).

-The description of the third soil, that which was covered with “thorns” twice uses the phrase, “becometh unfruitful.”
-The word “become” is defined by the Noah Webster 1828 dictionary as follows, “To pass from one state to another; to enter into some state or condition, by a change from another state or condition…”
+The description of the third soil, which was covered with “thorns,” twice uses the phrase, “becometh unfruitful.”
+The word “become” is defined by the Noah Webster 1828 dictionary as follows: “To pass from one state to another; to enter into some state or condition, by a change from another state or condition.”

-Unlike the first two soils, the “seed” had to have germinated (taken root) in the heart of the hearer in order to have the potential to produce fruit.
+Unlike the first two soils, the “seed” had to have germinated (taken root) in the heart of the hearer to have the potential to produce fruit.
 Notice the wording, “other things entering IN, choke the word…” (Mark 4:19).
-The careful reader will notice the negative influences entered within… where the word had taken root; in the heart!
-It stands to reason that in order for them to become unfruitful they had to have the ability to bring forth fruit in the first place.
+The careful reader will notice the negative influences entered within where the word had taken root; in the heart!
+It stands to reason that for them to become unfruitful, they had to have the ability to bring forth fruit in the first place.

-In Luke’s account of the “thorns”, we find the strongest evidence in the revealing phrase, “bring no fruit to perfection.”
+In Luke’s account of the “thorns,” we find the most substantial evidence in the revealing phrase, “bring no fruit to perfection.”
 (Luke 8:14).

-In order for the statement to be true they had to have the ability to produce fruit, therefore I conclude that the third soil pictures unfruitful, carnal believers.
+For the statement to be true, they had to have the ability to produce fruit; therefore, I conclude that the third soil pictures unfruitful, carnal believers.

 “…the good ground are they, which in an honest and good heart, having heard the word, keep it, and bring forth fruit with patience.”
-These have repentant, truth seeking hearts; they are not forgetful hearers; they keep the word near to their heart (John 14:21 & 23).
-These represent the spiritual believers who maintain a disciplined “abiding” relationship with God and His word; thereby insulating themselves from the influence of “this present evil world.”
+These have repentant, truth-seeking hearts; they are not forgetful hearers; they keep the word near their hearts (John 14:21 & 23).
+These represent the spiritual believers who maintain a disciplined “abiding” relationship with God and His word, thereby insulating themselves from the influence of “this present evil world.”
 (Gal.
 1:4).